 Long-Term Focus.
 We aspire to be the world's best underwriter by matching well-structured risks with efficient sources of capital.
 Through our operating subsidiaries, we seek to produce superior returns for our shareholders by being a trusted, long-term partner to our customers for assessing and managing risk, and by delivering responsive solutions.
 Overall, our strategy focuses on superior risk selection, superior customer relationships and superior capital management.
-By focusing on these strategic goals, we seek to produce long-term growth in tangible book value per common share plus accumulated dividends for our shareholders.
-We anticipate that individual periods may be marked common share pius accumulated onviendis for our snarenolders.
+By focusing on these strategic goals, we seek to produce long-term growth in tangle book value per common share plus accumulated dividends for our shareholders.
 We anticipate that individual periods may be marked by substantial volatility.
-Accordingly, we believe that our senior-most executives should have a large proportion of their compensation in the form of long-term equity incentives to reflect the contributions of these executive officers to our longer-term results and to foster their alignment with long-term shareholders.
+Accordingly, we believe that our senior-most executives should have a large proportion of their compensation in the form of long-term equity incentives to reflect the contributions of these executives officers to our longer-term results and to foster their alignment with long-term shareholders.
 Accordingly, all the equity-based compensation granted to our executive officers is scheduled to vest over three or more years.
 Moreover, we believe that our policies requiring robust long-term equity ownership of shares by our executives and directors also support alignment with long-term shareholders.
 We do not permit our executives or directors to hedge, pledge, effect short sales of, or enter into margin loans on, RenaissanceRe securities.

 Our Compensation Committee, which consists exclusively of Independent Directors, reviews our compensation programs for consistency with our risk management practices and to assist us in ensuring that our programs align our executives and employees with the long-term interests of shareholders and with seeking to ensure the safety and soundness of our Company over the market cycles and earnings volatility that characterizes our industry.
-For detailed information regarding the composition of our compensation programs, see "Compensation Discussion and Analysis-Principal Components of Compensation" below.
+For detailed information regarding the composition of our compensation programs, see "Compensation Discussion and Analysis-Principal Components of Compensation" below